 TransCanada Hydro Northeast

 WHO WE ARE

 Josh has been recreating on and caretaking trails since the day his parents first laced up his hiking boots.

 For the past twenty years, Josh has worked on trails with a wide array of students, volunteers, and fellow trailbuilders, both as a Crew Leader and as an independent contractor.
 Previous to founding Timber & Stone, LLC in 2004, Josh worked for the Vermont Youth Conservation Corps, Maine Conservation Corps, Student Conservation Association, US Forest Service, and completed his graduate coursework in Environmental Education at Antioch University in Keene, NH.

 In addition to serving as the managing member of Timber & Stone, LLC, Josh has also taught courses in Trail Design and Construction at local Universities and Graduate Schools.
-He is a member of the Professional Trailbuilders Association and the local East Montpelier Trails Committee.
-Since 2014, Josh has served as a Committee Member for the annual Vermont Conference on Recreation.
-In 2017, Josh was selected by the the Vermont Department of Forest, Parks and Recreation to serve on the Steering Committee of the Vermont Outdoor Recreation Economic Collaborative (VOREC), an initiative created by Governor Phil Scott.
-Josh's work through Timber & Stone, LLC was acknowledged in 2017 when he was a recipient of the Theresa S. Brungardt Award at the 74th Annual Vermont Conference on Recreation.
-This award is intended to honor individuals who have made "outstanding contributions to the parks and recreation of Vermont."
+Since 2017, Josh has served on the Steering Committee of the Vermont Outdoor Recreation Economic Collaborative (VOREC), an initiative created by Governor Phil Scott.
+Josh’s work through Timber & Stone, LLC was acknowledged in 2017 when he was a recipient of the Theresa S. Brungardt Award at the 74th Annual Vermont Conference on Recreation.
+This award is intended to honor individuals who have made “outstanding contributions to the parks and recreation of Vermont.”

 Josh makes his home in East Montpelier, Vermont with his wife, two daughters, and one gigantic Newfoundland pup.